hdlugas/MZsearch/README.md

   --save_plots path_to_output_PDF_file
 ```

-To implement an example of plotting spectra, you can navigate to the scripts directory and run the following commands which should produce PDF files of the spectra plots in your current working directory:
+To implement an example of plotting spectra, you can navigate to the scripts directory and run the following commands, which should produce PDF files of the spectra plots in your current working directory:
 ```
 python plot_spectra.py \
   --query_data "$PWD"/../data/lcms_query_library.csv \